 Death of a plant:

 Okay, so what happens when you die?
 First of all, how do you die?
 You can take up to four hits before you are turned into compost, you do get an extra hit point if you pick up a sunflower seed though as they seemingly offer you a bit of protection.
 But what’s going to hit you?
 It’s not just the Evil Kudzu that’s out for your nutrients, he’s also got a load of evil plant pots on your case as well.
-These are quite simplistic and are mainly spiked ones which move on a set pattern, stationary or moving ones which sit on the edge of things and hit you upon impact, small spiked ones that jump about, and the massive thorny vines.
+These are quite simplistic and are mainly spiked ones that move on a set pattern, stationary or moving ones that sit on the edge of things and hit you upon impact, small spiked ones that jump about, and the massive thorny vines.